Risorius: Innervation

 The risorius receives motor innervation from the buccal branch of the facial nerve (CN VII).

 Vasculature

 The risorius receives arterial supply mostly from the superior labial artery.

 Variation

 The risorius muscle is highly variable.
 It ranges in form from one or more slender bundles to a wide (yet thin) fan.
 It may be absent in a significant minority of people, and may be asymmetrical.

 Relations

 It is superficial to the masseter muscle, partially overlying it.

 Function

 The risorius muscle draws the angle of the mouth lateral-ward.
 It participates in producing facial expressions like a smile, grin, or laugh.

 Clinical significance

 Because it partially overlies the masseter muscle, it may be unintentionally affected during botox injections, resulting in unnatural facial expressions.

 Other animals

 It has been suggested that the risorius muscle is only found in Homininae (African great apes and humans).

 Etymology

-From the Latin word rīsor (“laugher, mocker”) + -ius (adjectival suffix).
+From the Latin rīsor ("laugher, mocker") + -ius (adjectival suffix), literally, "the laughing muscle".

-A great way to remember the function of the resorius muscle is by remmebering that its name literally translates to "the laughing muscle".